Should Make (formerly Integromat) be used in 2025?

 Automation

-My experience with Make (formerly Integromat)
+My experience with Make (ex Integromat)

 Is Make (formerly Integromat) suitable for beginners?